Reflecting Christ: Empowering others

 Afterword

-In the context of cross-cultural church planting movements, empowerment refers to the process of enabling local believers and communities to take ownership of planting and growing churches within their own cultural context.
-It involves equipping and allowing indigenous leaders to lead and sustain vibrant Christian communities within their own communities and contexts.
+In the context of cross-cultural church planting movements, empowerment refers to enabling local believers to take ownership of planting and growing churches within their own cultural context.
+It involves allowing and equipping indigenous leaders to lead and sustain vibrant Christian congregations within their own communities and contexts.

-An environment in which empowerment is the goal will be characterized by leadership development, cultural relevance, outreach and evangelism efforts, holistic ministry, a culture of multiplication and reproducction, and receptivity towards partnership and collaboration.
+An environment in which empowerment is the goal will be characterized by the following:

 More mini-essays in the "Doing missions well" series